-You may choose to revise either of your first two essays (the rhetorical analysis or the literacy sponsorship analysis) at the end of the semester for the chance to improve it and receive a higher grade.
+You may choose to revise either of your first two essays (the rhetorical analysis or the literacy sponsorship analysis) after it has been graded for the chance to improve it and receive a higher grade.
 If you choose to take this opportunity, you will need to include with your revised essay a report discussing what changes you've made to your essay and why.
-Your revised work will be considered your final draft, and the score you receive on this revised essay will replace the score you received for the project earlier in the semester.
+Your revised work will be considered your final draft, and the score you receive on this revised essay will replace the score you originally received for the project.
 If applicable, the revision will receive the same late penalty that was applied to the original submission.
 The optional revision is due by 11:55 pm on the last day of the course.

-Rubrics

-Rhetorical Analysis
+Rubrics Rhetorical Analysis